mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 Usually a network in a simulation contains some nodes and connections in between.
 In this case it is different.
 Only a simulated sender application and a simulated receiver application are needed in order to send the packets into the real network on one side and receive them on the other side.

 There are only two modules per "network".
 There is a `VoipStreamSender` in the sender application and a `VoipStreamReceiver` in the receiver application, both called `app`.
 Both Applications contain a `ExtUdp` module, called `udp`.
-The layout of the two applications can be seen on the following image:
+The layout of the two applications can be seen in the following image:

 | Voip Stream Sender Application || Voip Stream Receiver Application |
 | :---: |:---:| :---: |